How Employee Referral Programs Work

 Are you job hunting and wondering what employee referral programs are, and if they can help you in your job search?
 Employee referral programs are formal programs employers have instituted to encourage employees to refer candidates for jobs at the company.
 Referral programs benefit both the employer and current employees.
 In some cases, a bonus can be earned if a referred candidate is hired.

 When you're searching for a new job, a referral from someone who already works at a company can get your resume a closer look, and may even get you an interview.
 So, while you’re searching, look around to see if you have any contacts at the companies where you’d like to apply.
-If you do, then maybe your contact can help you get a job referral and get a benefit from the company in return for his or her effort.
+If you do, then maybe your contact can help you get a job referral and get a benefit from the company in return for their effort.

 Benefits for Employers